Americans divided over whether first Black female justice will make a difference, Post-ABC poll finds

 Democrats and Republicans hold strikingly similar views on that.

 The Post-ABC poll was conducted Sunday through Thursday among a random national sample of 1,011 adults reached on cellphones and landlines.
-The margin of error is plus or minus four percentage points for overall results; the error margin is 12.5 points among the subsample of 90 Black adults.
+The margin of error is plus or minus 4 percentage points for overall results; the error margin is 12.5 points among the subsample of 90 Black adults.

 Scott Clement contributed to this report.